TYPO3/get.typo3.org/README.md

 * SSH_PRIVATE_KEY: the encrypted private ssh key to access the server
 * SSH_PASSPHRASE: the passphrase to decrypt the private key

+#### Folder structure

+On the servers the files are located in the directory `site` and there are two main folders where `mage` holds the deployed releases and `shared` contains all shared data like database, satis files or the cache.